ants-xjtu/rubik/doc/01-noop-parser.markdown

-The very first Rubik configure does exactly nothing.
-I use it to present basic layout of configure, and I will extend it step by step in the following articles.
+The very first Rubik configuration does nothing.
+We use it to present basic layouts about how to use Rubik to describe a network stack, and We will extend it step by step in the following articles.

-Rubik accepts description of a network stack as configure.
-A network stack is composed by several network parsing layers, and logical connections among them.
-So the simplest stack contains one no-op layer and no connection.
+Rubik accepts a description of a network stack as configuration.
+A network stack is composed by several network parsing layers, and logical connections between them.
+Therefore, the simplest stack contains one no-op layer and no connections.
 Let's create the no-op layer first.

 Create a file `layers.py` in project root, next to `Makefile`:
 ```python